ec-doris/laravel-cas/README.md

 ### One-Command Installation

-You can also add the repository and install the package in one command:
+You can add the repository and install the package in two commands:

 ```shell
 composer config repositories.laravel-cas vcs https://github.com/ec-doris/laravel-cas